 The First Month

-Gassiness and spitting up is normal in newborns across the board, and while there are individual variations, for the most part it’s due to an immature digestive system.
+Gassiness and spitting up is normal in newborns, and while there are individual variations, for the most part it’s due to an immature digestive system.
 It’s normal for babies to strain and turn a little red when having a bowel movement, even when passing watery breast milk stool.

 Constipation (infrequent and hard bowel movements) is common in formula-fed babies in the first month or so, and is usually due to the large amount of iron in most formulas.
 It typically resolves after 4-6 weeks of age.
 Gently pulling and pushing baby’s legs in and out, bicycling her legs, and light belly massage can all help to get things moving.
 Speak with baby’s doctor if the constipation isn’t getting better or stools are bloody, or if you have any other concerns.